 It is served by Bus Éireann route 424 from Galway City.

-Spiddal for 13 week Irish language (Gaelic) courses.
+Every summer groups of teenagers come to Spiddal for 13 week Irish language (Gaelic) courses.
 Signposts are in the Irish language exclusively, as elsewhere in the Gaeltacht, but unlike the rest of Ireland where bilingual Irish-English signs are the norm.
 English is slowly creeping into the town, however Irish remains the community language and plently of Irish is still to be heard in public daily.
 Since the town is so close to Galway city it has inherited many people from the city and this has led to a reduction in the use of the Irish language.
 Another reason for the reduction is the fact that the local people themselves have stopped speaking the language.
 The TG4 soap Ros na Rún is set in Spiddal.
 Well-known people to come from Spiddal include Seán Ó Neachtain MEP, Gráinne Seoige and Síle Seoige.The town has 2 shops (one with a petrol station), and 4 restaurants (including a Supermac's franchise outlet).
 There are also a

 number of pubs in the town.
 On most weekend nights and